 On April 5, vaccine eligibility was expanded to include all educators and staff at institutions of higher education.

 We encourage all faculty and staff to register at covidvaccine.nj.gov and take any opportunity to get vaccinated.

 If the state allocates vaccines to the University, Princeton stands ready to vaccinate members of the University community.
 The University is working with the state and more information will be forthcoming.

-The University is preparing to hold vaccination clinics upon receiving a supply of vaccine doses as determined by the State of New Jersey.
-The University will notify the community when COVID-19 vaccine doses become available on campus.
+The University will notify the community if and when COVID-19 vaccine doses become available on campus.

 Types of COVID-19 Vaccine Available

 The University will offer the vaccine provided by the New Jersey Department of Health.
 We do not know at this time which of the approved vaccines will be provided.
 For more information about specific COVID-19 vaccines, visit the Centers for Disease Control website.